Guwahati police apprehends man with 36 cartons of liquor | Law-Order

 Guwahati police apprehends man with 36 cartons of liquor

-Guwahati police arrested a person on Thursday with 36 cartons of 1,704 Indian-made foreign liquor (IMFL), along with a van, Guwahati police tweeted on Friday.
+Guwahati police on Thursday arrested a person with 36 cartons of 1,704 Indian-made foreign liquor (IMFL) along with a van, police said on Friday.

 - Country: